1972–73 New York Knicks season

 The 1972–73 New York Knicks season was the 27th season of NBA basketball in New York City.
 The Knicks captured their second NBA title as they defeated the Los Angeles Lakers in the NBA Finals, four games to one, which was exactly the same count the Knicks lost to the Lakers a year earlier.
 To date this is the last Knicks' championship.
-This is also the Knicks' last season with a Finals appearance until 1993–94, 21 years later.
+This is also the Knicks' last season with a Finals appearance until 1994.

 Besides being the last Knicks team to win a championship, the team is also remembered for the deep roster of future Hall of Fame players, which included Dave DeBusschere, Walt "Clyde" Frazier, Jerry Lucas, Earl "The Pearl" Monroe, Willis Reed, Future U.S. Senator Bill Bradley, and future Hall of Fame coach Phil Jackson.
+In fact, as of 2025, the 1972–73 Knicks are the last championship team to have all of their five regular starters enshrined in the Hall of Fame.

 Draft picks

 Note: This is not an extensive list; it only covers the first and second rounds, and any other players picked by the franchise that played at least one game in the league.